developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 ### Network Requirements

-Network requirements for communication between the device client app and the cloud server:
+The network requirements for communication between the device client app and the cloud server are:

 - **Open HTTPS port for communication** between the Device Tracker client and Device Tracker cloud.
 Port 443 is normally used for all HTTPS communication by default, but this may vary based on network configuration.
 - The following **domains must be allowed through the firewall or proxy.**<br />